umass-compsci-220/umass-compsci-220.github.io/materials/homework/fluent-filters-and-json.md

 **You may not:**

 - Use any `for`, `while`, `do-while`, or `.forEach(...)` loops
-- Use duplicate code across numerous methods (you will need to define a helper methods)
+- Use duplicate code across numerous methods (you will need to define helper methods)
 - Assume anything about the structure of an object in the data set (fields may, or may not, be present)

 ### `fromCityInState`